A$AP Rocky is arrested in Los Angeles in connection with a 2021 shooting

 The incident occurred in Hollywood on Nov.
 6, 2021, at around 10:15 p.m., police said.
 An argument broke out between two "acquaintances" and then escalated.
 The suspect, later identified as Mayers by police, allegedly fired a gun at the victim, whom police did not identify.
 Following this shooting, Mayers and two other males allegedly fled the area on foot.

 NBC News reports, citing law enforcement sources, that Rihanna was with Mayers at the time of his arrest.
-They were arriving to the airport from Barbados and he was arrested when they landed.
-NBC News also reports a search warrant has been executed at Mayers' residence in Los Angeles.
+They were arriving at the airport from Barbados, and he was arrested when they landed.
+NBC News also reports that a search warrant has been executed at Mayers' residence in Los Angeles.

-Mayers' attorney and the Los Angeles district attorney's office didn't immediately respond to NPR's requests for comment.
+Mayers' attorney and the district attorney's office didn't immediately respond to NPR's requests for comment.

 This is not Mayers' first brush with the law.

 In 2019, he was arrested and charged with assault in Sweden after a fight involving two men and two members of Mayers' entourage.
-He was later jailed for the incident, despite claiming to authorities there that he acted in self- defense.
+The incident led to him being held in jail.
+Mayers was found guilty in a trial; he had claimed to authorities that he had acted in self-defense.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.